mbientlab/MetaWear-SDK-Python/README.md

 /usr/bin/python3 -m pip install metawear
 ```

-If you install metawear with Python2, you will get an older version (we are no longer supporting Python2 but the older libs work).
+If you install metawear with Python2, you will get an older version (we are no longer supporting Python2 since it has been deprecated.
 We recommend using Python3 and our Pypi3 metawear package (this should automatically be resolved with pip).

 #### 2. Clone our Repository (local deps - developers only)